cloudflare/next-on-pages/docs/routing.md

 - Run the matched function, or fetch the matched static asset.
 - Return the final response.

+In order to prevent runaway phase checking, i.e. infinitely looping through phases, we have checks that determine whether we have processed phases too many times.
+This is indicative of records in the build output configuration causing infinite loops, and the counter resets each time the router is run for a request.

 ### Checking Phases

 When we receive a request, the router looks for matches in the different phases, starting at the `none` phase.